Book Collecting Guides

 Mervyn Peake

-The five years between 1943 and 1948 were some of the most productive of his career.
-He finished Titus Groan and Gormenghast and completed some of his most acclaimed illustrations for books by other authors, including Lewis Carroll‘s The Hunting of the Snark (for which he was reportedly paid only £5) and Alice in Wonderland, Samuel Taylor Coleridge’s The Rime of the Ancient Mariner, the Brothers Grimm’s Household Tales, All This and Bevin Too by Quentin Crisp and Robert Louis Stevenson’s Strange Case of Dr. Jekyll and Mr. Hyde, as well as producing many original poems, drawings, and paintings.
+Mervyn Peake was born in 1911 in Kuling, China, the son of British medical missionaries.
+This extraordinary childhood, surrounded by the vast, decaying walls of the compound and the vivid pageantry of an ancient culture, imprinted upon him a lifelong fascination with architecture, ritual, and the grotesque.
+The family returned to England when he was eleven, and Peake’s singular talent for drawing led him to the Royal Academy Schools.
+However, he chafed against its formalities, finding his true voice as an illustrator, a vocation that would remain inextricably linked to his writing.
+His early career was spent as an artist, producing acclaimed illustrations for classics like The Hunting of the Snark (for which he was reportedly paid only £5) and Alice in Wonderland, Samuel Taylor Coleridge’s The Rime of the Ancient Mariner, the Brothers Grimm’s Household Tales, All This and Bevin Too by Quentin Crisp and Robert Louis Stevenson’s Strange Case of Dr. Jekyll and Mr. Hyde, as well as producing many original poems, drawings, and paintings.

 YearTitlePublisherFirst edition/Printing Identification Points